 Yes.
 However, it will take longer.
 The minimum period of part-time registration is 21 months for MSc or MRes and 42 months for PhD.

 The specific details of Tuition Fees are in the relevant subject area:

 Do You Offer Studentships?

-Research Studentships will be advertised on individual Graduate School web pages and our Funded Studentship Opportunities web page.
+Research Studentships will be advertised on individual School web pages and our Funded Studentship Opportunities web page.

 What Skills Will I Gain by Doing a Research Degree?

 By completing a postgraduate research degree you will develop a number of skills.
 In the main you will have the ability to demonstrate research skills through conducting and managing your programme of research.
 However communication, the ability to write with clarity and purpose as well as your employability will be major skills which you will develop during your postgraduate study.